andesse/HUE-CLIP-API.Node-RED-Flows/README.md

 I attached some pictures how the payload looks like.

 It would make me happy if some of you could end your struggle with not working contribs!
+If you need help, pull a request or start a discussion, Thanks!